 If you need a surgery costing $30,000:

-If you had a visit to a WellthCare provider for preventive scans and a minor issue earlier in the year, that care would have been at $0 copay, and the surgery might have been avoided entirely.
-That’s the structural redesign: turning the OOP max from a ceiling of fear into a rarely-needed backstop.
+If you had visited a WellthCare provider for preventive scans and a minor issue earlier in the year, that care would have been at $0 copay, and the surgery might have been avoided entirely.
+That's the core idea: turning the OOP max from a ceiling of fear into a rarely-needed backstop.

 Key takeaway for benefits leaders

-Out-of-pocket maximums are not just a legal compliance requirement-they are a behavioral signal.
+Out-of-pocket maximums are not just a legal compliance requirement — they are a behavioral signal.
 When employees know there is a cap, they may not delay care.
-But when that cap is high, and when the system punishes preventive behavior (by requiring employee cost-sharing), the OOP max becomes a barrier to early intervention.
-Systems like WellthCare that deliver $0-copay care first, earn free FSA Store dollars, and build automatic pension contributions flip this entirely.
+But when that cap is high, and when the system punishes preventive behavior by requiring employee cost-sharing, the OOP max becomes a barrier to early intervention.
+Systems like WellthCare — which deliver $0-copay care first, earn free FSA Store dollars, and build automatic pension contributions — flip this entirely.
 The out-of-pocket maximum becomes a safety net, not a financial trap.